Lessons · Beginner Guide

 Open chords use at least one open (unfretted) string and are played in the first few frets of the guitar.
 They're easier on the fingers than barre chords, ring out with a natural resonance, and — most importantly — they unlock a huge catalogue of real songs from day one.

+That last part is what kept me going.
+Nothing builds momentum like playing an actual song you recognise in your first week.
 The 10 chords below cover the major and minor shapes in the most common guitar keys: E, A, D, G, C, and B. Learn these and you'll be able to play hundreds of songs.
-If you're not sure how to read the finger diagrams yet, check our complete guide to reading chord diagrams first.

 Difficulty key:BeginnerEasyIntermediate